myhme/torgo/README.md

 * **SOCKS5 Proxy**: Configure your applications to use `127.0.0.1:<COMMON_SOCKS_PROXY_PORT>` (e.g., `127.0.0.1:9000` if using default).
 * **DNS Proxy**: Configure your system or applications to use `127.0.0.1:<COMMON_DNS_PROXY_PORT>` (e.g., `127.0.0.1:5300` if using default) for DNS resolution.
+* **Web UI**: Access the web interface at `http://localhost:<API_PORT>/webui` (e.g., `http://localhost:8080/webui`).

 ## API Endpoints

-The management API listens on `http://localhost:<API_PORT>` (e.g., `http://localhost:8080` if using default).
+The management API listens on `http://localhost:<API_PORT>`.

 ### Global Endpoints

-* **`POST` or `GET` `/api/v1/rotate-all-staggered`**:
+* **`GET` or `POST` `/api/v1/rotate-all-staggered`**:
-    Rotates the Tor circuits for all currently healthy backend instances in a staggered manner, with a delay between each rotation.
-Streams progress to the client.
+    Rotates the Tor circuits for all currently healthy backend instances in a staggered manner.
+Streams progress.
+* **`GET` `/api/v1/app-details`**:
+    Provides basic application configuration details (number of instances, common ports).

 ### Per-Instance Endpoints

-Replace `<id>` with the Tor instance number (e.g., `tor1`, `tor2`, ..., `torN` based on `TOR_INSTANCES`).
+Replace `<id>` with the Tor instance number (e.g., `tor1`, `tor2`, ..., `torN`).

 * **`POST` or `GET` `/api/v1/tor<id>/rotate`**:
     Signals the specified Tor instance to get a new circuit (NEWNYM).
     *Example*: `curl -X POST http://localhost:8080/api/v1/tor1/rotate`

 * **`GET` `/api/v1/tor<id>/health`**:
     Checks the health of the specified Tor instance.
-Returns live check result and cached status.
     *Example*: `curl http://localhost:8080/api/v1/tor1/health`

 * **`GET` `/api/v1/tor<id>/stats`**:
-    Retrieves various statistics from the specified Tor instance (e.g., version, bootstrap status, traffic).
+    Retrieves statistics from the specified Tor instance.
     *Example*: `curl http://localhost:8080/api/v1/tor1/stats`

 * **`GET` `/api/v1/tor<id>/ip`**:
-    Gets the current external IP address as seen by the specified Tor instance using its dedicated SOCKS proxy and the configured `IP_CHECK_URL`.
+    Gets the current external IP address as seen by the specified Tor instance.
     *Example*: `curl http://localhost:8080/api/v1/tor1/ip`

 * **`GET` `/api/v1/tor<id>/config`**:
-    Retrieves the current backend configuration details for the specified Tor instance as tracked by the API (e.g., its control host, backend SOCKS/DNS ports, health status).
+    Retrieves the backend configuration details for the specified Tor instance.
     *Example*: `curl http://localhost:8080/api/v1/tor1/config`

 * **`POST` `/api/v1/tor<id>/config/socksport`**:
     Dynamically changes the backend SOCKS port for the specified Tor instance.
-The Go application's internal HTTP client for this instance will also be updated.
     *JSON Body*: `{"address": "127.0.0.1", "port": 9055}`
-    *Example*: `curl -X POST -H "Content-Type: application/json" -d '{"port": 9055}' http://localhost:8080/api/v1/tor1/config/socksport`

 * **`POST` `/api/v1/tor<id>/config/dnsport`**:
     Dynamically changes the backend DNS port for the specified Tor instance.
 Port `0` disables it.
-    *JSON Body*: `{"address": "127.0.0.1", "port": 9255}` or `{"port": 0}`
+    *JSON Body*: `{"address": "127.0.0.1", "port": 9255}`
-    *Example*: `curl -X POST -H "Content-Type: application/json" -d '{"port": 9255}' http://localhost:8080/api/v1/tor1/config/dnsport`

 * **`POST` `/api/v1/tor<id>/config/controlport`**:
     **HIGHLY RISKY**.
-Dynamically changes the backend Control port for the specified Tor instance.
-If the API fails to reconnect to the new port, control over that instance may be lost until a container restart.
+Dynamically changes the backend Control port.
     *JSON Body*: `{"address": "127.0.0.1", "port": 9165}`
-    *Example*: `curl -X POST -H "Content-Type: application/json" -d '{"port": 9165}' http://localhost:8080/api/v1/tor1/config/controlport`

 ## Development

-* The Go application is structured into `cmd/torgo` (main application) and `internal/` (supporting packages).
+* The Go application is structured into `cmd/torgo` and `internal/` packages.
-* Ensure Go (1.24+) is installed for local development.
+* Ensure Go (1.24+) is installed.
 * Run `go mod tidy` to manage dependencies.
+* The `webui.html` uses a local `tailwind.css`.
+You'll need to provide this file (e.g., by downloading the full build from Tailwind's CDN or by using the Tailwind CLI to generate an optimized version based on `webui.html`).
+For the Web UI to correctly load `tailwind.css` when served by the Go app, you might need to adjust the Go app to serve static assets or embed `tailwind.css` similarly to `webui.html`.
+The current `webui.html` expects `tailwind.css` to be served from the same path level.

 ## Stopping the Service

 ```bash
 docker-compose down
 ```

+## Future Enhancements / TODO

+* More sophisticated load balancing strategies.
+* Full SOCKS5 server implementation for commands beyond CONNECT (e.g., using armon/go-socks5).
+* Enhanced Web UI with more interactive elements and visualizations (e.g., charts for traffic).